Main Line Spine Health Letter Logo

 • Corticosteroids can be injected into your knee joint and may help reduce the symptoms of an arthritis flare and provide pain relief that may last a few weeks to a few months.

-can be injected to augment the fluid that naturally lubricates your knee joints.
-It may reduce friction within the joint, thereby reducing pain and stiffness, and preventing the loss of cartilage and bone.
+• Hyaluronic acid is a natural substance found in joints.
+It is a viscous, gel-like substance.
+A treatment called viscosupplementation injects it to augment the fluid that naturally lubricates your knee joints.
+This may reduce friction within the joint, thereby reducing pain and stiffness, and preventing the loss of cartilage and bone.

 • Platelet-rich plasma (PRP) injections may benefit certain people with osteoarthritis with a PRP concentration of many different growth factors that appear to reduce inflammation and promote healing.

-But if these options aren’t sufficiently effective, or if you want to avoid prolonged use of pain medications, what additional options are there short of surgery?
-Peripheral nerve stimulation presents a drug-free alternative that has proven to be highly effective to control chronic knee pain in appropriate cases.
+But what if these options aren’t sufficiently effective?
+Or if you want to avoid prolonged use of pain medications?
+What additional options are there short of surgery?

 Peripheral Nerve Stimulation

-Neurostimulation has been used successfully to manage intractable chronic pain for over 40 years.
-You may have heard of spinal cord stimulation which was the first therapeutic approach that used neurostimulation.
+You may have heard of spinal cord stimulation (SMS) which was the first therapeutic approach that used neurostimulation.
 This therapy uses gentle electrical impulses to interrupt pain signals before they reach your brain.
-It offers a drug-free approach that does not require drugs or physical therapy to work.
+SMS offers a drug-free approach that does not require drugs or physical therapy to work.

-Peripheral Nerve Stimulation describes a localized and miniaturized approach to using neurostimulation.
+Peripheral Nerve Stimulation (PNS) describes a localized and miniaturized approach to using neurostimulation.
 Peripheral nerve stimulation is different from spinal cord stimulation because it places the stimulating device directly over the nerve at the targeted pain area, not on the spinal cord where the nerve originates.

-There are several medical device manufacturers that offer variations of peripheral nerve stimulation devices.
-Doctors will select specific devices based on each individual patient’s situation.
-These devices are small in size, minimally invasive, discreet, and upgradeable.
+These PNS devices are small in size, minimally invasive, discreet, and upgradeable.
 The diameter of the leads implanted to provide stimulation is smaller than the size of a thin strand of spaghetti.
-There are temporary and permanent therapy options – and they can be removed by your doctor if you decide to discontinue the therapy.
+There are both temporary and permanent PNS therapy options.
+They can be removed by your doctor if you decide to discontinue the therapy.

 Peripheral Nerve Stimulation and Knee Pain